 A bathroom heated to your preferred temperature is ideal, but if you need additional heating, the Cosywarm heated seat is a perfect solution.
 Our entire range of baths feature ergonomically designed slip-resistant seats and floors for your safety and comfort.
-Combine these with well positioned and stylish grab bars and getting in and out of the bath can be safe and easy.
+Combine these with well-positioned and stylish grab bars and getting in and out of the bath can be safe and easy.

 Bathing Solutions are proud that all of our walk-in baths have been made in the UK for over 25 years.
-Made by skilled craftsmen who using the latest technology and materials, hand finish your bath to your own specification.
+Made by skilled craftsmen who use the latest technology and materials, hand finish your bath to your own specification.

 If you would like more information on our walk-in baths, walk-in showers and wet rooms, contact us for a free brochure or call free and speak to a member of our team.